agrmet/1DT116_inclass/IRL3/README.md

 ```

 Make sure to check that the Pi value printed for your SIMD version is relatively close to the Pi value from the serial version!

+### Hint
+When comparing whether the distance of the point from the origin is less than or equal to 1.0, you will be using compare operators (`_mm_cmp_ps()`, `vcleq_f32()`).
+Be wary that these operators will return values where all the corresponding bits of that lane will be set to 1.
+E.g. if you have a 128-bit vector with 4x32-bit floats and the first element is within the 1.0 distance.
+The 32 bits of the first element's lane will all be set to 1s.
+You will need to convert this value into a value `1` for each lane, then you can do a cross-lane addition (`vaddvq_u32()`), or if you have AVX512 you can use the `_mm_cmp_ps_mask()` which will provide one bit per lane, then you can use one of the `popcnt` instructions to count all the values.

+**If you need more challenge, try to do the pi calculation through integration method using SIMD!**